 Tuition is $800 for the academic year ($400/semester) plus the yearly registration fee of $35.
 Additional need-based scholarships may be available for qualifying students.

-Devon Cohen, a junior at Portland High School, studies voice with David Goulet.
-Devon participated in the Tanglewood Institute last summer and is a previous NATS winner.
-Devon will attend the Washington National Opera Institute this summer.
+Devon Cohen, a Senior at Portland High School, studies voice with David Goulet.
+Devon participated in the Tanglewood Institute the summer of 2016 and the Washington National Opera Institute the summer of 2017.
+Devon has been a member of Karger for 3 years.
+Devon is a previous winner of Classical and Musical Theater NATS, Kotzschmar Memorial Trust Scholarship, and Lyric Music Theater Scholarship.

 Emma Flores, is a voice student of Scott Wheatley and a sophomore at Kennebunk High School where she is a member of the Chamber Choir (soprano) and Wind Ensemble (clarinet).
 She is a member of the Tri-M Music Honor Society, and she performed at the District and All State Music Festivals in the mixed choirs in 2016 and 2017.
 Emma placed third in the last two Classical NATS competitions.
 Last year, she performed at Carnegie Hall as a member of the High School Honors Performance Series Women’s Choir.
 Emma is a member of Maine Opera’s “Opera Teen” group and performed last summer at Merrill Auditorium in Opera Maine’s production of Carmen as a member of the adult chorus.
 She was chosen by Opera America in New York to serve on the national Opera Teens Advisory Committee as Manager of Social Media.
 This summer, Emma will be attending the voice program for high school students at Brevard Music Center’s Summer Institute in North Carolina.

-Andrea Garcia, an 8th grader at Lincoln Middle School, has been studying piano for 8 years and is a student of Cecile DeRoche.
+Andrea Garcia, a freshman at Deering High School, has been studying piano for 8 years and is a student of Cecile DeRoche.
 Andrea also plays soccer and runs track.

 Alice Hauser, an upcoming junior at Kennebunk High School, currently studies piano with Naydene Bowder, and was the Division I winner of the 2016 Ocy L. Downs Piano Competition.
 She was also awarded the 2017 David A. Dionne Music Scholarship.
 This summer, she will be studying piano at the Musicalta Rouffach Academy in Alsace, France.
 Alice was selected as the Kennebunk High School representative to attend the Hugh O’Brian Youth Leadership Conference.
 She also attended the 2016 Harvard Forum for Leadership Institute.
 She is a member of the Tri-M Music Honor Society, participates in Kennebunk High School Model UN and Mock Trial, and has performed in Maine’s All-State Choir and District I Honors Festival for the past two years.

-Caleb Hickman studied at the Frank Sinatra school of the arts in New York City.
+Caleb Hickman studies at Frank Sinatra school of the arts in New York City.
 He moved to Maine a year ago and finished an accelerated high school program in December.
 In addition to the Portland Conservatory of Music, he is taking a class at the Maine College of Art.
-This past year, Caleb formed his own band and is currently working on a CD at Acadia Recording Company.
-Caleb has been studying guitar and writing his own music for 9 years.
+This past year, Caleb formed his own band and recorded an album at Acadia Recording Company.
+The Album is entitled Psycho Classical and is currently on SoundCloud and BandCamp.
+He also is a regular performer at Turnstile Thursday which is a public access television show and open mic.
+Caleb has been studying many styles of guitar and writing his own music for 9 years.
 He was recently accepted into the Berklee School of Music, and will enroll in the summer of 2018.

 Paul Keffer is a freshman at Deering High School, where he plays in the concert and jazz bands.
 He has been studying classical guitar with Nathan Kolosko for seven years.

-Genevieve Welch, a junior at the Waynflete School, as been studying voice for 6 years and is currently studying with Jessica Kenlan.
-Genevieve has participated in both the Interlochen and Oklahoma City Summer Programs and is a previous winner at the NATS competition.
+Genevieve Welch, a senior at the Waynflete School, has been studying voice for 7 years and is currently studying with Jessica Kenlan.
+Genevieve has participated in both the Interlochen and Oklahoma City Summer Programs, and taken part in songwriting and production workshops at Berklee School of Music.
+She is also a previous winner at the classical NATS competition.

 Mary Isabelle Wisell, a freshman at Cape Elizabeth High School, has studied piano for 8 years and currently studies with Emmett Harrity.
 Mary is a member of the Portland Youth Wind Ensemble.